OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

-# Create a NodeJS Office Add-in that uses Single Sign-on (preview)
+# Create a Node.js Office Add-in that uses Single Sign-on (preview)

 Users can sign into Office, and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign-on a second time.
-For an overview, see [Single Sign-on to Office, your Office Web Add-in, and Microsoft Graph (preview)](..\docs\develop\sso-in-office-add-ins.md) .
+For an overview, see [Single Sign-on to Office, your Office Web Add-in, and Microsoft Graph (preview)](../../docs/develop/sso-in-office-add-ins.md) .

 This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with NodeJS and express.

-> Note: For a similar article about an ASP.NET-based add-in, see [Create an ASP.NET Office Add-in that uses Single Sign-on](..\docs\develop\create-sso-office-add-ins-aspnet.md) .
+> Note: For a similar article about an ASP.NET-based add-in, see [Create an ASP.NET Office Add-in that uses Single Sign-on](../../docs/develop/create-sso-office-add-ins-aspnet.md).

 ## Prerequisites